Z1ngo1/JCL-PRACTICE-TASKS/TASK10/README.md

 - **`COND=EVEN`** - STEP050 always executes regardless of previous step return codes or abends, ensuring the print step always runs
 - **Descending SORT on SALARY** - `SORT FIELDS=(31,6,CH,D)` sorts character field in reverse order, highest salary first
 - **63X filler in OUTREC** - pads the output record with 63 spaces to maintain the original LRECL=80
-- **`INCLUDE COND` length equals keyword length, not field width** - `INCLUDE COND=(21,9,CH,EQ,C'DEVELOPER')` uses length `9` which is the exact length of the word `DEVELOPER`, not the full ROLE field width of `10`.
-SORT compares only the specified 9 bytes from the record against the 9-byte literal - this works correctly without trailing space padding.
-Contrast this with TASK13 where `INCLUDE COND=(21,10,...)` uses the full field width `10`, so the literal must be padded: `ROLE='DEVELOPER '`
+- **`INCLUDE COND` length equals keyword length, not field width** - `INCLUDE COND=(21,9,CH,EQ,C'DEVELOPER')` compares exactly 9 bytes against the 9-char literal; the remaining 1 byte of the ROLE field (trailing space) is not compared and does not need to be included in the literal.

 ---